bennnnn12/JokesWebApp/README.md

 # JokesWebApp

-C# Joke Application, made using ASP.NET Core for learning purposes.
+C# Application that displays jokes that can be added/removed by users, made using ASP.NET Core for learning purposes.